Home

 The object of medication is to decrease the frequency and severity of seizures.
 It may not be possible to eliminate the seizures altogether.

-Home Remedies for Dog Health Seizures
+Home Remedies for Dogs With Seizures

 Homeopathic approaches can have a natural calming effect on the central nervous system of your dog resulting in fewer seizures.
-Herbal drops may be used instead of or along with your pet's prescription medication for seizures.
+Herbal drops may be used instead of, or along with, your pet's prescription medication for seizures.
 It is not recommended that you discontinue your pet's prescription medication without consulting your veterinarian.

 A good commercial source for dog seizure homeopathic drops is EaseSure Canine natural remedy for dog seizures.